facebook/zstd/programs/zstd.1.md

     Due to the chaotic nature of dynamic adaptation, compressed result is not reproducible.
     _note_ : at the time of this writing, `--adapt` can remain stuck at low speed when combined with multiple worker threads (>=2).
+* `--size-hint=#`:
+    When handling input from a stream, `zstd` must guess how large the source size will be when optimizing compression parameters.
+If the stream size is relatively small, this guess may be a poor one, resulting in a higher compression ratio than expected.
+This feature allows for controlling the guess when needed.
+    Exact guesses result in better compression ratios.
+Overestimates result in slightly degraded compression ratios, while underestimates may result in significant degradation.
 * `--rsyncable` :
     `zstd` will periodically synchronize the compression state to make the compressed file more rsync-friendly.
 There is a negligible impact to